Do you know what you’ll create, post, and share for your business this Tuesday?

 - Start producing content topic ideas

-- Write down all topics into a master Excel sheet
+- Write down all topics in a master Excel sheet

 - Write down how much traffic potential each idea has